With Today’s Information Tools

 After a minute, we were out of Lava Falls.
 Everyone on our boat made the ride safely.
 We continued downriver to find that the first boat had already found a sand bar on the left bank for our lunch rendezvous.
 We discovered that everyone on the first boat survived the ride, as well.
 We jumped off the boat and found a place on the sand where we could enjoy our sandwiches.
 We were concerned, though, that boat number three had not arrived yet.

-With the evolution of the Internet and other digital technologies, the acquisition and the sharing of information becomes instantaneous today.
+With the evolution of the Internet and other digital technologies, the acquisition and the sharing of information have become instantaneous today.
 I can use the Google search engine to find stories about adventures in the Grand Canyon, I can use the Internet to learn about the geological makeup of Lava Falls, and I can share videos via YouTube showing boaters on the Colorado River.
-And, my uncle now uses email to share stories of vacations with friends and family.
+And my uncle now uses email to share stories of vacations with friends and family.

 The evolution of information technology has allowed me to gain a clearer perspective on my Grand Canyon adventure.

 Also, the Glen Canyon Dam itself was anchored in sandstone.
-A couple of articles I found through Internet searching seemed to speculate that if the sandstone had weaken or dissolved because of the pressure of the water in the reservoir, the dam could have failed causing a chain reaction of failures down the Colorado River.
+A couple of articles I found through Internet searching seemed to speculate that if the sandstone had weakened or dissolved because of the pressure of the water in the reservoir, the dam could have failed, causing a chain reaction of failures down the Colorado River.
 And, I would not be writing about my rafting trip adventure.